ReCommenXer/BFTest/README.md

                 -- Check if any boat owned by the player exists local ownedBoat = nil
+                local playerName = player.Name
+                print("Player Name:", playerName)

+                -- Search for the player's owned boat for _, boat in pairs(boats:GetChildren()) do
+                    if boat:FindFirstChild("Owner") then
+                        print("Boat:", boat.Name, "Owner:", boat.Owner.Value, "Type:", typeof(boat.Owner.Value))
+                        if tostring(boat.Owner.Value) == playerName then
+                            ownedBoat = boat
+                            break
+                        end
+                    end
+                end

+                -- If no boat found, attempt to buy a boat if not ownedBoat then
+                    print("No boat owned by the player.
+Attempting to buy a boat...") local result = game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("BuyBoat", _G.SelectBoat)
+                    print("BuyBoat Result:", result)

+                    -- Retry to find the boat after purchasing local maxRetries = 5
+                    local retries = 0
+                    local boatFound = false
+                    while retries < maxRetries and not boatFound do wait(1)
+                        print("Retrying to find owned boat...")
                         for _, boat in pairs(boats:GetChildren()) do
+                            if boat:FindFirstChild("Owner") then
+                                print("Boat:", boat.Name, "Owner:", boat.Owner.Value)
-                    if boat:FindFirstChild("Owner") and boat.Owner.Value == player.Name then
+                                if tostring(boat.Owner.Value) == playerName then
                                     ownedBoat = boat
+                                    boatFound = true
                                     break
                                 end
                             end

-                if not ownedBoat then
-                    -- If no boat is owned, attempt to buy the selected boat repeat
-                        wait()
-                        -- Tween to the designated position
-                        TweenSit(CFrame.new(-9531.89453, 7.62317133, -8376.20898))

-                        -- Check proximity to target and attempt to buy boat if (Vector3.new(-9531.89453, 7.62317133, -8376.20898) - humanoidRootPart.Position).Magnitude <= 5 then
-                            game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("BuyBoat", _G.SelectBoat)
                         end
-                    until boats:FindFirstChild(_G.SelectBoat) or not _G.Auto_Walk_Bost
-                else
+                        retries = retries + 1
+                    end
+                end

+                -- After trying to buy a boat, check if we found one if ownedBoat then
+                    print("Owned Boat Found:", ownedBoat.Name)

-                    -- If a boat owned by the player exists if ownedBoat:FindFirstChild("VehicleSeat") then
+                    -- Check if the boat has a VehicleSeat and sit on it if ownedBoat:FindFirstChild("VehicleSeat") then
                         local boatPosition = ownedBoat.VehicleSeat.CFrame
-                        print("Boat Position:", boatPosition)
+                        print("VehicleSeat Position:", boatPosition)
+                        TweenSit(boatPosition)  -- Function to make the player sit ownedBoat.VehicleSeat.MaxSpeed = 350
-                        local distance = (boatPosition - humanoidRootPart.Position).Magnitude
+                        local virtualInput = game:GetService("VirtualInputManager")
-                        print("Distance to Boat:", distance)
-                        if distance <= 100 then
-                            print("Calling TweenSit to:", ownedBoat.VehicleSeat.CFrame)
-                            TweenSit(ownedBoat.VehicleSeat.CFrame)
+                        virtualInput:SendKeyEvent(true, "W", false, game)
                     else
-                            print("Boat is too far away")
-                        end
+                        print("VehicleSeat not found in the boat:", ownedBoat.Name) end
                 else
-                        print("VehicleSeat not found on the boat")
-                    end
+                    print("No owned boat found after retrying.")
                 end
             end
         end)
     end
 end)

 Main:AddSeperatorLeft("Boat")